-Cloud Computing’s Infrastructure as a Service (IaaS for short) is the foundation of cloud computing.
+Infrastructure as a Service (IaaS) is the foundation of cloud computing.
 Rather than purchasing or leasing space in an expensive datacenter, labor, real estate, and all of the utilities to maintain and deploy computer servers, cloud networks and storage, Cloud buyers rent space in a virtual data center from an IaaS provider.
 They have access to the virtual data center via the Internet.
-This type of cloud computing provides the “raw materials” for IT, and users usually only pay for the resources they consume, including (but not limited to) CPU cores, RAM, hard disk or storage space, and data transfer – example IaaS providers include ProfitBricks, Amazon EC2, or the Rackspace Cloud.
-All three providers allow users to “rent” virtual servers and storage while creating networks to tie them all together.
+This type of cloud computing provides the “raw materials” for IT, and users usually only pay for the resources they consume, including (but not limited to) CPU cores, RAM, hard disk or storage space, and data transfer – examples IaaS providers include ProfitBricks, and other Cloud Computing IaaS providers.
+All true Cloud providers allow users to “rent” virtual servers and storage while creating networks to tie them all together.
 When renting from a cloud IaaS provider, users are renting the hardware and the provisioning software that autoamtes it.